hamza-229/CarPricePrediction/README.md

-For details about this dataset you can visit : https://www.kaggle.com/datasets/hellbuoy/car-price-prediction
+For details about this project you can visit : https://www.kaggle.com/datasets/hellbuoy/car-price-prediction